EphraimElvis/ohmyfood/README.md

-## ohmyfood is school project that focuses on
+## ohmyfood is a school project that enable

-- building a web page with list of menus

-- add classic reservation system fot the web page

-- users should be able select the available dishes from the website
+- online food ordering from the company.

+- the site is able to allow allows users online to list their own menus

+- reduce waiting time in restaurants because they make their choice in advance

+- It target's the Middle and Upper class people who are connected and often in a hurry, wishing to taste quality products